dwatteau/scummtr/FAQ.md

 * you've maybe deleted an original sentence from your translation, intentionally or by mistake.
 You can't use `scummtr` to add or remove some lines from the games.
 You can just *change* the content of the lines of the game.
    * Your translation file need to have the same number of lines as your source.
 Restore the missing (or extra) lines from a backup.
 * your text editor is maybe doing some things behind your back (such as removing some [whitespace characters](https://en.wikipedia.org/wiki/Whitespace_character)), but `scummtr` expects your text editor to "respect" its original format.
-   * Use a text editor which is known not to break the content of the files, such as Microsoft Notepad, Notepad++, Gedit, CotEditor, `vim`…
+   * Use a text editor which is known not to break the content of the files, such as Microsoft Notepad, Notepad++, Gedit, CotEditor, vim…

 ### How do I properly translate the verb interface?